carina-studio/ULogViewer/README.md

 - What properties of log should be displayed in the list.
 - How to output logs back to text (ex, copying).

-Currently there are 3 built-in log profiles:
+Currently there are 4 built-in log profiles:
-- Android device log.
+- Android Device Log.
-- Android log from files.
+- Android Log Files.
-- Git log.
+- Git Log.
+- Windows Event Logs (Application).

 You can also create, copy or export your own log profiles according to your requirement.